shantanuo/easyboto/README.md

 ## easyboto cheatsheet

-a) show details of cluster, snapshot, bucket, files in bcuket, bucket life Cycle, ec2 or images.
+a) show details of cluster, snapshot, bucket, files in bucket, bucket life Cycle, ec2 or images.

     showCluster
     showSnapshot